 I want to enhance my memory!
-At 62 years of age, in a house with two kids, a lovely wife, who enjoys her conversation, and four cats, there are lots of distractions, and when you couple all that noise with my age, there truly is a need for enhanced memory, or I will forget my name, and I definitely will forget my schedule.
+At 69 years age, in a house with two kids, a lovely wife, who enjoys her conversation, and four cats, there are lots of distractions, and when you couple all that noise with my age, there truly is a need for enhanced memory, or I will forget my name, and I definitely will forget my schedule.

 Not only will I forget my schedule, but I struggle on occasion to find the right word, which is a signal that my brain is aging, and the word recall issue could be a sign of more serious memory issues coming, so I am looking for memory enhancement tools.